magento/pagebuilder-docs/docs/breakpoints/pagebuilder-viewports.md

 **`defaultViewport`**—Name (`string`) of the viewport that is selected by default.
 This property is set in the `view.xml` configuration.

 **`viewportClasses`**—Observable object array of CSS classes used to change the stage width for the currently selected viewport.
 The `toggleViewport()` assigns CSS classes to the`viewportClasses` observable based on the selected viewport.
 The function uses the selected viewport name appended with `'-viewport'` to assign the correct CSS class.
 By default, Page Builder uses only one CSS class to set the stage width for its `mobile` viewport: `mobile-viewport`.
 The `desktop` viewport does not have a class because it does not set a stage width that is different from the stage's default width.
-See [_mobile-viewport.less](#_mobile-viewportless) and [Add viewport CSS classes](#step-3-add-viewport-css-classes) for more information.
+See [_mobile-viewport.less](#_mobile-viewportless) for more information.

 ### Viewport functions